stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 With the current constants, this is 11,534,341 bytes.
 The four-byte packed record header is not included in that bound.

-The value-shape bound is one byte larger than the maximum consensus serialization.
+The descriptor bound is one byte larger than the maximum consensus serialization.
 For a canonical descriptor derived from a legal value, every shape node and tuple name is covered by at least as many bytes in the corresponding consensus value.
 Merged optional, response, and list shapes describe multiple active values whose combined consensus bytes cover every merged child.
 The